Drilling News

 Ever wonder about pressure when it comes to borehole stability in mud rotary?

 Whether you’re new to the industry or a longtime boots-on-the-ground professional, it should be a common thought before any borehole drilling.
-Knowing the right way could mean the difference between a clear compact borehole wall and needing to rethink the whole process entirely.
+Knowing the right way could mean the difference between needing to rethink the whole process entirely.

 Know your fluid properties.

-Stability is largely dependent on the drilling fluid's density and its ability to coat the borehole wall.
-For fragile formations, a bentonite-based fluid (typically 98% water) is used with filtration control additives like PAC (polyanionic cellulose) to form a protective wall.
+Stability is dependent on the drilling fluid's properties to coat the borehole wall and its density to minimize fluid invasion to the formation.
+For fragile and highly porous formations, a bentonite-based fluid utilizing filtration-control additives such as PAC (poly anionic cellulose) to create a progressive filter cake or to form a stronger protective wall.

-“In fragile formations, we use a 98 percent water/bentonite fluid to coat the borehole wall with bentonite platelets in our filtration control additives, and that creates your base,” said industry expert Brock Yordy.
+“In fragile formations, we use a 98 percent water/bentonite fluid to coat the borehole wall with bentonite platelets and in our filtration control additives , and that creates your base,” said industry expert Brock Yordy.

 Calculate your PSI.

-When understanding the PSI exerted by the fluid, here’s where a bit of math comes in.
-Standard calculation involves multiplying the mud weight by 0.052 which will give a good indicator of how much pressure is on the hole and what it takes to keep it stable.
+When understanding the PSI exerted by the fluid, here’s where the science including drilling math a bit of math comes in.
+The standard calculation involves multiplying the mud weight by 0.052 which will gives the science and physics behind how much pressure is exerted on the borehole wall and the difference between stability and wall failure.

 If I take an 8.45 mud and multiply it by roughly say 0.052, I get a .439 pounds per square inch that’s holding that formation back, said Yordy.
 “Especially if we have water flowing.
 It’s a good indicator that there’s some structure there.
 But I think the more important question here is ‘what do I need to maintain that borehole stability,’ and that really comes down to a low solids drilling fluid that is moving in the right direction, which is up.